RUPANARAYANAN-R/-heart-guard-ai/README.md

 This will start both the FastAPI backend and the Streamlit frontend.

 Model Training
 To train the model from scratch, you can run the training script.
-The script will process the data from the data/ directory, train the model, evaluate it, and save the final model artifact to the models/ directory.
+This script will process the data, train the model, evaluate it, and save the final model artifact.

 Bash

 python scripts/train_model.py
 API Endpoints
-The primary endpoint for prediction is:
+The primary endpoint for prediction is: POST /predict.

-POST /predict

 Description: Accepts patient data and returns a heart disease risk prediction.